jannatulhashi/predicting_bankrupt_companies/README.md

 **Analysis:**

-**Precision :**The model is very accurate at identifying non-bankrupt companies, with a precision of 97%.
+**Precision:** The model is very accurate at identifying non-bankrupt companies, with a precision of 97%.
 However, it is unable to correctly identify any bankrupt companies, as indicated by the precision of 0%.

 **Recall:** The model has a high recall for non-bankrupt companies (99%), indicating it can accurately identify them.
 However, it has a recall of 0% for bankrupt companies, suggesting it is unable to identify any of them correctly.